pjbriggs/Amplicon_analysis-galaxy/README.rst

 Installing the tool in a Galaxy instance
 ========================================

-The tool is not currently hosted on a Galaxy toolshed both the tool files and the dependencies must be installed manually.
-In addition it is necessary to fetch and install the reference data.
+The following sections describe how to install the tool files, dependencies and reference data, and how to configure the Galaxy instance to detect the dependencies and reference data correctly at run time.

 1. Install the dependencies
 ---------------------------